riskportal/network/README.md

 # spp
-SAFE Plus Plus (SPP): The next level SAFE
+SAFE Plus Plus (SPP): SAFE on a whole new level